Michelle Maisto has always loved food and food writing, and in the coffee industry she’s grateful to have found a community of like-minded obsessives.

-Random fact: During my summer as a barista, Johnny Depp, an excellent tipper, came in twice every day.
+Random fact: The summer before college, I was a barista on Sunset Boulevard and Johnny Depp, a generous tipper, came in twice a day.
 I had him to thank for my freshman beer money.

 Profession you wanted to be when you were a kid: A teacher.
 (I like to be in charge.)